rbowsley/lamplighthelp/source/8-2-0_Outcomes_tab.markdown

 The table view at the bottom of the page shows the date of the {{outcome}}, a summary of the result, and the {{linked case}}s it is attached to are displayed in the table.

 The order in which the records are displayed can be changed by clicking on the column headings.
-The default setting for viewing outcomes is 5 to a page but more or less can be viewed at once by choosing an option from the select box.
+The default setting for viewing {{outcome}}s is 5 to a page but more or less can be viewed at once by choosing an option from the select box.
 Alternatively you can use the numbers to move through the records.

-To add new outcomes click on the Add button on the right hand side of the screen.
+To add new {{outcome}}s click on the Add button on the right hand side of the screen.

-For more on outcomes see section [11.0.0  {{Outcome}}s - overview](/help/index/p/11.0.0) .
+For more on {{outcome}}s see section [11.0.0  {{Outcome}}s - overview](/help/index/p/11.0.0) .

 Right clicking on a row of the {{outcome}} table will give you a range of options: